 Salmon Nation extends from Northern California to the North slope of Alaska.
 It is perhaps the most creative, diverse, rich, and beautiful bioregion on Earth.
 Here the diverse local cultures are forming growing movements toward healthy regenerative systems.
 Salmon School is a vision of a healthy salmon population—a principle the people of Salmon Nation have sustained for thousands of years.

-As an institution dedicated to the increase and diffusion of knowledge, the Smithsonian is a global leader in providing critical information for Earth resilience and sustainability in the face of global change.
-The Smithsonian is excited to be working with Salmon School to engage communities to participate, learn and take action as a catalyst of change for a better, more sustainable future.
+As a researcher and curator at the Smithsonian, I am dedicated to the increase and diffusion of knowledge.
+The Smithsonian is a global leader in providing critical information for Earth resilience and sustainability in the face of global change.
+Our lab is excited to be working with Salmon School to engage communities to participate, learn and take action as a catalyst of change for a better, more sustainable future.

 THE CLYDE RIVER FOUNDATION